 . . . it is high time to awake out of sleep; for now our salvation is nearer than when we first believed.

 — Romans 13:11

-At about day fourteen, just prior to the completion and big reveal of this transformation process, the chrysalis becomes very clear and transparent exposing the new vibrant colors and substance.
-Its time of suffering and death has now ended and a new life is about to begin
+At about day fourteen, just before the completion and big reveal of this transformation process, the chrysalis becomes very clear and transparent, exposing the new vibrant colors and substance.
+Its time of suffering and death has now ended, and a new life is about to begin.

 — Romans 8:18

 It is a privilege and an honor to behold the birthing of this new and glorious creature.
 This part of the process is challenging to capture because it occurs so quickly.

 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed— in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.

 It is easy to miss the event if you don't wait and watch for it.
 The waiting becomes a lesson of watching and waiting for the revealing and appearance of the Lord Jesus.